 This flooring is particularly suited to rooms which see excessive moisture.
 Vinyl tile flooring works brilliantly as your bathroom flooring solution, as other flooring types may not last long in such a humid environment.
 These floor tiles also work well for kitchen flooring which are often exposed to splashes of food and water.
-Specially designed water-resistant vinyl tiles are the best for these rooms.
+Specially designed water-resistant vinyl floor tiles are the best for these rooms.

 This type of lino flooring is available in a wide variety of colours, textures and designs.
 For example, you can get vinyl wood flooring, which imitates solid wood but significantly cheaper.
-Vinyl tiles flooring is also available, which easily replicates the look of tiles while being softer underfoot.
+Vinyl tiles is also available, which easily replicates the look of tiles while being softer underfoot.

 How to Install Vinyl Floors